CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Methodology

 \subsection{Asymmetric Token Merging}

 Most existing token pruning methods focus solely on image classification, and generally reduce the number of tokens in an unstructured manner~\cite{rao2021dynamicvit,kong2022spvit,liang2022not,wang2022vtc,pan2021ia,bolya2022token,wei2023joint}, \ie, by discarding tokens sparsely.
 However, although remarkable success has been achieved, sparsely wiping out redundant tokens inevitably disrupts the spatial integrity of images.
 Thus, the compressed ViT models are not suitable for downstream vision tasks that depend on a complete spatial structure, such as semantic segmentation, which significantly restricts their transferability.
+Besides, existing structured token pruning methods~\cite{chang2023making,xu2022evo} suffer from significant loss of dense information or token features, resulting in inferior performance during transferring.
 Here, we present an asymmetric token merging strategy to effectively accelerate ViTs, meanwhile maintaining the strong transferability of ViTs.
 Specifically, we introduce two basic token merging operations to integrate token features while preserving spatial integrity.

-\textbf{Horizontal token merging (HTM)}.
+\textbf{Horizontal Token Merging (HTM)}.
 As shown in \Cref{fig:horizontal}.(a), for a sequence of tokens $X_l \in R^{N_l \times C}$ to be processed, we first reshape it to the shape of feature maps, \ie, $\overline{X}_l \in R^{H \times W \times C}$, where $H$ and $W$ are the height and width of features maps.
 Then, we group and concatenate two adjacent tokens horizontally, by which we can obtain $\widehat{X}_l \in R^{H \times \frac{W}{2} \times 2C}$, where $2C$ is the feature dimension after concatenation.
 We leverage a lightweight linear layer to effectively fuse the features of grouped tokens by $\widetilde{X}_l = \textsf{Linear}(\textsf{LayerNorm}(\widehat{X}_l)) \in R^{H \times \frac{W}{2} \times C}$.
 We then reshape it back to obtain a sequence of tokens, \ie, $X^*_l \in R^{\frac{N_l}{2} \times C}$.